 CNP developed the first university-based curriculum in Nutritional Psychology for the Continuing Education (CE) program at John F. Kennedy University in 2008.
 This program evolved over the last 12 years to include a 7-course, online certificate program provided to mental health professionals, educators, dietitians, health coaches, and interested individuals.
 In 2020, the authors of the JFK certificate elected to remove this long-standing program to make way for vastly updated course content and evolved methodology in the field of Nutritional Psychology.
 CNP is working to provide mental health professionals, interested individuals, and other allied health professionals with updated courses in Nutritional Psychology beginning in early 2021.

-Yes, however, the current JFKU certificate in Nutritional Psychology is currently being ‘taught out'.
-This means the authors of the program have decided to phase out the certificate in lieu of developing new and updated curriculum.
+Yes, however, the current JFKU certificate in Nutritional Psychology is currently being ‘taught out', which means that the authors of the program have decided to phase out the certificate in lieu of developing new and updated curriculum.
 Only students currently enrolled in the program will be allowed to complete it.
 The certificate will continue to be accredited by the American Psychological Association (APA) for psychologists, The California Board of Behavioral Sciences (BBS) for MFT’s, LCSWs, LPCCs & LEPs, and the California Board of Registered Nursing for RNs, until the last student has completed the certificate.
 CNP's new curriculum will be out sometime in early 2021.
 Check back for updates!